kevinkle/pomft/readme.md

 # Sample data

-The .fasta files was annotated using Prokka and the pangenome generated with Roary following https://github.com/microgenomics/tutorials/blob/master/pangenome.md (except for Escherichia).
+The .fasta files was annotated using Prokka and the pangenome generated with Roary following https://github.com/microgenomics/tutorials/blob/master/pangenome.md (except with Escherichia).